mike-lloyd03/server-status-rs/README.md

 ### Home Assistant Integration
 These MQTT messages can be used to create custom sensors in Home Assistant.

-The following template can be added to you `configuration.yaml` file to create an MQTT sensor.
+The following template can be added to your `configuration.yaml` file to create an MQTT sensor.

 ```yaml
 mqtt: